 Tips to get the most out of your Animal Communication session

-These tips can help you prepare for our consultation so you can get the most out of our time together.
-I look forward to working with you! ~ Susan Hamlin
+These tips can help you get the most out of our session.

 - Find a quiet, private place where you can talk comfortably without interruption.

 - It’s helpful to spend a few minutes meditating and relaxing before our consultation.
-It's common to feel some "anticipation" before the consultation.
-Let your animals know ahead of time we will be communicating with them and why. [to top]

 - People find a pad and pencil by the phone is handy for taking notes.
 We do not tape record sessions.

-- This is an opportunity to appreciate your wise and wonderful animal companions.
+- Keep in touch!
 Some people like to email me an update later on.
-I appreciate hearing how your animals are doing![to top]
+I appreciate hearing how your animals are doing. [to top]

 Animal Communication is not a substitute for professional veterinary care, good food, water, exercise and training.
 We’re not veterinarians and don’t diagnose illnesses or prescribe medications.
 A consultation is a free-will conversation with your animal and we’ll hear what he or she wants to communicate on any given day.